thick-hollins/Portfolio/content/post/2021-09-29-languages.md

   }
 }
 ```
-You can apparently write one-liners in C# using LINQ.
+You can apparently write one-liners in C# using LINQ, so it's hardly a fair comparison.
 From what I understand, newer versions of C# increasingly allow users to write concise code.